 Heatwave.
 4th of July.
 Summer.
 What do all these add up to?
 Barbecue, right?
 Well, yes.
 But I have a shocking confession to make.
 We do not own a barbecue.
 I know, I know, what kind of food blogger am I?
 But I have a good excuse – we had to bin the BBQ during the kitchen remodel there was simply nowhere to put it.
 We were supposed to buy a new one this weekend but what with ballet and piano lessons plus birthday parties to attend… we just didn’t manage to.

 Despite the lack of BBQ my husband was lusting after ribs and here’s the thing: you can make amazing ribs in your oven.
 Yes, I admit, they will lack the authentic smoky BBQ taste but, honestly, you won’t miss it.
-Because these babies are just awesome.
+Because these dry-rubbed ribs with bourbon-spiked BBQ sauce are just awesome.
 Finger licking, messy, proper taste of summer awesomeness.

 What’s more, they are so easy to make.
 Rub the ribs with a dry spice mix, stick in the oven for about 90 minutes and that’s really pretty much there’s to it.
 The barbecue sauce only takes about 10 minutes to throw together too.
 If you are the kind of person who prepares things in advance (which I am not unless forced to) then rub the spice over the ribs, cover tightly in cling film and put in the fridge overnight.
 The barbecue sauce can also be prepared in advance.
 Be warned this recipe only makes enough sauce for about 1kg (2.2lb) ribs.
 If you are making more ribs you will need to double the recipe.

 - Makes enough for 2 racks of ribs

 - 100g | 3.5oz ketchup

 - 60ml | 2fl oz white wine or cider vinegar

 - 3 tbsp bourbon